small-tech/site.js/README.md

 📊    ❨site.js❩ For statistics, see https://localhost/b64bd821d521b6a65a307c2b83060766
 ```

-This is your private, cryptographically secure URL where you can access ephemeral statistics about your site.
+This is your private, cryptographically secure random URL where you can access ephemeral statistics about your site.
 If you want to share your statistics, link to them publicly.
 If you want to keep them private, keep the URL secret.

 __Note:__ As of version 15.4.0, you can remind yourself of the statistics URL while running the Site.js daemon in production using the `site status` command while the server is active.

+__Note:__ As of version 17.3.5, Site.js masks the secret path fragment from the your address bar so you do not inadvertently share in screenshots, etc.

 ![Screenshot of the statistics page](/images/statistics.png)